Sultan urges politicians to promote peace, unity of Nigeria

 The Sultan of Sokoto, Alhaji Sa’ad Abubakar III, has urged politicians to promote peaceful existence and unity of the country.

-A report quoted him as saying: “Nigeria is above all of us; peace and unity of the country should always remain our priority, all our political parties should always consider Nigeria first.”
+A report be the News Agency of Nigeria (NAN), quoted him as saying: “Nigeria is above all of us; peace and unity of the country should always remain our priority, all our political parties should always consider Nigeria first.”

 The monarch appealed to politicians to allow peace to reign as the 2019 general elections approach.
 He also advised the youths not to allow politicians to use them for selfish purposes.